untilde/paketti-manual/README.md

 * Plugin parameter randomizer;
 * Change default computer keyboard Velocity with Midi Mapping;
 * Change Global Grooves with Midi Mapping;
-* Quick live resample (auto starts real time playback and resamples incoming audio);
+* Freeze & Flatten Track -> Creates a new Track with content playing.
+Also Records incoming audio if `#Line-in Device` is in the Selected Track;
 * Quick switch autosuspend for Selected Plugin;
 * Bypass all devices in Selected Track;
-* Floating window to insert plugins or devices and add them as keybinds;
+* Floating window to insert plugins or Devices and add them as keybinds and MidiMappings;
-* Floating interactable FX column cheat sheet, including sliders to quickly write modulation in your sequences;
+* Floating interactable FX column cheat sheet, including sliders to quickly write changes to row or selection in pattern in your pattern;
-* Pattern doubler/halver (duplicates the pattern, and the automation);
+* Pattern doubler/halver (duplicates the Pattern content, and the automation);
-* Color/highlight the selected track in pattern editor (with editmode);
+* Color/highlight the selected track in Pattern Editor (with EditMode (Record On/Off);
-* Dozens of shortcuts for pattern AND phrase editing;
+* Dozens of shortcuts for Pattern AND Phrase editing;
-* Impulse Tracker (.it) key commands (ALT-D, ALT-L, ALT-U, ALT-F, ALT-G, F2 F3 F4 F5 F6 F8);
+* Impulse Tracker (.it) key commands (ALT-D *2, ALT-L *2, ALT-U, ALT-F, ALT-G, ALT-Y, Home *2, End *2, F2 F3 F4 F5 F6 F8 F12);
-* Quickly add automation curves to pattern automation (fade ins/fade outs (linear or exponential), pitchbend/panning);
+* Quickly add Automation curves to pattern automation (fade ins/fade outs (linear or exponential), pitchbend/panning);
-* Show/hide device parameters as sliders in the Mixer;
+* Show/hide Device parameters as sliders in the Mixer;
-* Control selected sample loop start/endpoints with MIDI;
+* Control Selected Sample loop start/endpoints with MIDI;
-* Control Automation start / endSelection via Midi
+* Control Automation start / endSelection via MidiMappings
-* Control Sample Buffer start / endSelection
+* Control Sample Buffer start / endSelection via MidiMappings
 * And much much more!

 An extensive list of additions is available at the official [Paketti GitHub page](https://github.com/esaruoho/org.lackluster.Paketti.xrnx/).